I'm a Surrogate getting ready to meet potential Intended Parents

 Well, here I am, a woman of 32 beginning something very out of my comfort zone... becoming a Surrogate.
-I am familiar with Surrogacy because my god daugther was born through Surrogacy.
-My friend had a beautiful experience with Omega Family Global, so my husband and I have always known that at some point in time we were going to become a Surrogate Couple.
+I am familiar with Surrogacy because my god daughter was born through Surrogacy.
+My friend had a beautiful experience with Omega Family Surrogates, so my husband and I have always known that at some point in time we were going to become a Surrogate Couple.
 The opportunity arose one day at church, I remember that day clearly because the service was almost finished when the Spiritual Leader invited a couple to the front.
 He then mentioned that they had been trying to have children and had gone through many invitro processes and that they had wanted to adopt, but that was not working.
 So we were to pray for them.
 I cannot imagine my life without my kids, and I had never considered not being able to by physically able to have my own children.

-Through our god daughters family we contacted a Surrogacy Agency called Omega Family Global and began the application process.
+Through our god daughters family we contacted a Surrogacy Agency called Omega Family Surrogates and began the application process.
 It took time to get all the paperwork together, and to explain to our two children why we were going to do this, but we finally got it done.
 Omega Family Global was gracious enough to accommodate our request to work with the couple from our church.

 Today, we are going to have a conversation about not only what my family expects the relationship to be like, but how involved they want to be.
 This is a very important part of the matching process.
 We know they belong to our community, but we do not know them well.
 We are doing this vía Skype at the moment because I am on a business trip and am out of town.
 It is such a blessing to have technology on your side at moments like this!

 I have jotted down some questions that I would like to ask the IPs.